Email FacebookTwitterMenu burgerClose thin

 • Be a member of an affiliated local estate planning council in their area.

-Additionally, applicants must complete at least two graduate courses through The American College of Financial Services if they have less than 15 years of professional estate planning experience.
-Specifically, that includes one advanced course in estate planning and one elective course that can cover family wealth planning, business estate planning, charitable strategies, executive compensation or business valuation analysis.
+Additionally, applicants with less than 15 years of professional estate planning experience must complete additional coursework.
+They need to pass at least two graduate courses through The American College of Financial Services.
+Specifically, one advanced course in estate planning and one elective course.
+Electives can cover family wealth planning, business estate planning, charitable strategies, executive compensation, or business valuation analysis.
+1

 AEP Costs